mkashirin/nvim/README.md

 # Neovim configuration

-Current repository represents the active Neovim editor configuration.
+This repository represents the active Neovim editor configuration.

 Clone this repo to the path, where the Neovim configuration files should be located on your machine by executing this line: